cosc4735sp19/am_program2-Aaron128l/README.md

-# Program # X
+# Program # 2
-Name:
+Name: Aaron Loken
 Cosc 4735

-Description:  (how to run the program, phone/emulator screen size, android version ie 7.0)
+Description:
+ - Run on a pixel
+ - Didn't have a `default.keyset` file

 Anything that doesn't work: